RicoJia/ricojia.github.io/_posts/2024/2024-07-04-rgbd-slam-mono.markdown

 <img src="https://github.com/RicoJia/Omnid_Project/assets/39393023/27e5e2a9-fc12-431e-8778-77855504ee3e" height="300" width="width"/>
 </p>

 But only the first scenario has both canonical points' depths being positive.
 So, we just need to plug in R and t, and make sure that holds.
+This is called a "Cheirality Check".
+TODO

-### [Optional] Step 3 - Homography for Co-Planar Features
+### [Optional] Step 4 - Homography for Co-Planar Features

 If we have feature points landed on one plane, like a wall, or a floor, then, we can solve for H in $p_2 = Hp_1$, which gives $R$ and $t$.
 This method is a.k.a Direct Linear Transform